Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 }
 ```

 Use this function to generate random data for testing.
-Here you're calloing the function and storing the returned value in the variable `data`.
+Here you're calling the function and storing the returned value in the variable `data`.

 ```JS
 const data = makeRandomData(11)